fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 Create the code of this exercise in file *exerciseCalculator.ts*.

-Write a function *calculateExercises* that calculates the average time of *daily exercise hours* compares it to the *target amount* of daily hours and returns an object that includes the following values:
+Write a function *calculateExercises* that calculates the average time of *daily exercise hours*, compares it to the *target amount* of daily hours and returns an object that includes the following values:

 - the number of days
 - the number of training days